 Buyers should not waive any of these without good reasons.

 The termite inspection should include structures in addition to the house, such as detached garages, barns and workshops.
 Wood-eating bugs don’t confine their dining to the seller’s home.
+If signs of termite infestation are discovered, call on a termite control company immediately.

 The water-quality test should screen for heavy metals and chemicals in addition to E. coli bacteria.